Ethiopia

 Published onLife in Ethiopia

-Ethiopia is currently ranked 175 out of 191 countries and territories in the Human Development Index (HDI), one of the poorest and most drought-prone countries in the world, with more than a quarter of its population living below the International Poverty Line ($2.15 per day).
+Ethiopia is currently ranked 175 out of 191 countries and territories in the Human Development Index (HDI).
+It is one of the poorest and most drought-prone countries in the world, with more than a quarter of its population living below the International Poverty Line ($2.15 per day).

 Many children and their families face a daily struggle for survival, particularly in rural areas where most Ethiopians live.
 Recurring periods of severe drought and unpredictable rainfall make it almost impossible for people to grow enough food, causing widespread poverty and hunger.
 In Ethiopia, 36.8% of children under five have stunted growth.